 Design & Operation

-A grease trap is often specified for a pot washing sink or commercial dishwasher.
+A restaurant grease trap is often specified for a pot washing sink or commercial dishwasher.
 A flow restrictor on the inlet side of the trap slows incoming effluent material and redirects it through baffling inside the trap.
 This slowing and baffling process allows lighter-than-water substances (grease) to accumulate inside the trap above the static water line.

 Local plumbing codes typically determine design and installation criteria, but they typically follow the guidelines set forth by the Plumbing & Drainage Institute (PDI).